serge-sans-paille/talks/binmap-rmll-2016/source/talk.rst

 - Walks a filesystem
 - Analyses Binary files
-- Build the dependency graph
+- Builds the dependency graph

 Nothing more ``:-)``